(approved by Undergraduate Committee 2/2/12)

-- With your CISC faculty advisor’s approval, a single independent study course may be used to satisfy one of the courses in your concentration, but should not be used in place of a technical elective.
+With your CISC faculty advisor’s approval, a single independent study course may be used to satisfy one of the courses in your concentration or focus area, but should not be used in place of a technical elective.

-- Two independent studies may be used toward your concentration, e.g., when the scope of the project is such that the project cannot be completed in one semester.
-Recall that concentrations require faculty approval and approval for the use of two independent study courses in the concentration will be dependent on the particular situation and the rationale for the concentration.
+Two independent studies may be used toward the traditional BS Computer Science focus area, e.g., when the scope of the project is such that the project cannot be completed in one semester.
+Recall that focus areas require faculty approval.
+Approval for the use of two independent study courses in the focus area will be dependent on the particular situation and the rationale for the focus area.